 Infinite loading animations ask the user to wait without indicating how long.
 They can be used when the waiting time is unknown or very short.

-The "width" and "height" properties define the size of the loading animation.
+The width and height properties define the size of the loading animation (the entire circle).

 And that's it.
 But remember, your CSS loading animation doesn't have to be that basic.
 Like all things CSS, your imagination controls the possibilities.